PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 is derived from the SOA records *minimum* field.
 When using NSEC3, the TTL of the NSEC3PARAM record is also derived from that field.

+The :ref:`rrsig-expiry-extend <setting-rrsig-expiry-extend>` setting can be used to extend the expiry time to up to a year.
+This can be useful when secondaries are slow to update their zones, or when using :ref:`SOA Edit spreading <soa-edit-spread-info>`.

 .. _dnssec_presigned_records:

 Pre-signed records